ericstober/expense-tracker-nextjs/README.md

 # Expense Tracker (Next.js, TypeScript, Neon & Clerk)

 A modern, full-stack expense tracking application built with Next.js and TypeScript.
-It allows users to log and manage income and expenses securley.
+It allows users to log and manage income and expenses securely.
 The app leverages:

 - **Next.js** for server-side rendering and routing
 - **Neon** for PostgreSQL database hosting